-No refunds of shipping charges will be made for Standard service level.
-If shipment is lost or damaged, reimbursement must be requested through the claims process.
+No refunds of shipping charges will be made for the Standard service level.
+If the shipment is lost or damaged, reimbursement must be requested through the claims process.

 If Greyhound Package Express fails to deliver the shipment as contracted in any other service level, a refund of the total shipping charges and fees will be made to the paying party.

 The Package Express Refund Department will process all refund requests except in cases of collect shipments, which are to be processed by the destination station.
 To request a refund:

 If email is not available, fax a copy of both the signed 4102U and the waybill to 214.594.3187.